 Targeted therapy uses drugs or other substances to identify and attack specific cancer cells without harming normal cells.
 One type of targeted therapy is monoclonal antibody therapy, which uses antibodies made in the laboratory that can identify substances on cancer cells or normal substances that may help cancer cells grow.
 The antibodies attach to the substances and kill the cancer cells, block their growth, or keep them from spreading.
 They may be used alone or to carry drugs, toxins, or radioactive material directly to cancer cells.

 One monoclonal antibody, Bevacizumab, binds to a protein called vascular endothelial growth factor (VEGF) and may prevent the growth of new blood vessels that tumors need to grow.
 Bevacizumab is used to treat cervical cancer that has metastasized and recurrent cervical cancer.

 Targeted treatments are enhanced by the Washington University Genomics and Pathology Service (GPS), which offers genomic testing and next generation sequencing that can identify optimal patient treatment strategies for your specific cancer type and subtype.

 Post treatment monitoring: Physical exams and PET scans are being used at Siteman to monitor patients post-treatment to detect any recurrence.
-If recurrence should happen, they have aggressive surgical techniques may help cure the cancer.
+If recurrence should happen, they have aggressive surgical techniques that may help cure the cancer.